janvmusic/Learning/data-intensive-apps/chapter8.md

 > Real time != High performance

+For most server-side data processing systems, real-time guarantees are simply not economical or appropriate.
+That's why, these system must accept that there are pauses or clock instability.

+#### **Limiting the impact of garbage collection**
+Coding languages sometimes have some flexibility around when they schedule garbage collections.

+**Important** The idea behind it would be to **treat GC pauses as something planned**, so the systems knows ahead when a node is going to be out or not available.
+Then the system can **rebalance** using other nodes.

+Another approach is to use GC only for shot-lived objects and restart the process often, before they start to cumulate long-lived objects that require a full GC.

+## Knowledge, Truth and Lies
+So far we have talked about the differences from distributed systems and programs that run in a single computer.
+- There's no shared memory
+- Messages are passed through an unreliable network with delays
+- There are processing pauses
+- Unreliable clocks

+**Important** A Node in the network cannot know anything for sure; It can only make guesses based on the messages it receives (or doesn't receive) via network

+> In a distributed systems, we can state assumptions about the behavior (_System model_) and design the actual system in such a way that it meets those assumptions.

+### The truth is defined by the majority
+A distributed system cannot exclusively rely on a single node, because a node may fail at any time, potentially leaving the system stuck and unable to recover.

+Instead, many distributed systems rely on a **quorum** voting among the nodes

+#### **The leader and the lock**
+Even if a node believes that it is "the chosen one", that does not ensure that other nodes agree.

+Distributed systems need to be carefully design thinking about these problems.

+#### **Fencing Tokens**
+Via _fencing_ we can ensure that the lock/lease is still valid.
+However, we need to have a mechanism that validates that the _token_ is still valid.

+Clients are not trustworthy to validate their own _token_.

+**Important** It is **unwise** for a service to assume that its clients will always be well behaved.
+Thus, its a good idea for any service to protect itself from accidentally abusive clients.

+### Byzantine faults
+**Fencing tokens** can detect and block a node that is _inadvertently_ acting in error.
+But what happens when the node deliberately **wants to break the rules**

+Distributed systems problem become much harder if there is a risk that nodes may **lie**

+> Lie => send arbitrary faulty or corrupted responses

+These type of problems are known as _Byzantine faults_

+A system is **Byzantine fault tolerant** if it continues to operate correctly even if some of the nodes are malfunctioning and not obeying the protocol, or if malicious attackers are interfering with the network.

+Where do you need to be Byzantine fault tolerant?
+- In aerospace environments
+- In a system with multiple participating organizations.

+Web systems typically do not use Byzantine fault-tolerant protocols, but simply make the server the authority on deciding what client behavior is and isn't allowed.

 ## Concepts
 **Partial Failure** => Some parts of the system are broken, even though other parts of the system are working fine.